muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 But we don't have a specific Thursday (like every second in a month).
 We specify our date according the availibility of the speaker.
 **We ask the speaker when they have time and at what Thursday we will fit into their schedule.**
-With this way it is easier to get speaker and they are not fixed to a specific pattern.
+With this way it is easier to get speakers and they are not fixed to a specific pattern.

 But this way has disadvantages, too.
 If you don't own your meetup location, this pattern is hardly doable.
 Not every location is available at every Thursday.
 So planning ahead is a must.
 Collisions with other meetups in your local area will happen.
-But those will happen anyway (even with the pattern interval described above), when the overall meetup community in your area grow.
+But those will happen anyway (even with the pattern interval described above), when the overall meetup community in your area grows.
 In bigger cities like Berlin, Hamburg or San Francisco this is already the situation.
 There are meetups every day.
 In Düsseldorf this is coming right now, but we talked to a few meetup organizers and everyone is ok with this (we are friends and support each other).